Which collagen to choose? The Complete Guide to Collagen Types

 Marine collagen: a natural source rich in peptides

-Marine collagen is extracted from the skin, scales and bones of fish.
+Marine collagen is extracted from the skin, scales, and bones of fish.
 It is often considered one of the purest and most bioavailable sources of collagen.

 Marine collagen is particularly rich in type I collagen, which is the most abundant type of collagen in the human body.

-Bovine collagen: effectiveness and bioavailability
+Bovine collagen: efficacy and bioavailability

-Bovine collagen is extracted from the skin, bones and muscles of cattle.
+Bovine collagen is extracted from the skin, bones, and muscles of cattle.
 It is rich in type I and type III collagen.

-Bovine collagen is often used for its benefits on joints, bones and skin.
+Bovine collagen is often used for its benefits on joints, bones, and skin.

 Marine or bovine collagen: which is the better choice?